Social

 BSIN Assessment (2)

-In September 2023, throughout its own operations, the Group conducted its self-assessment questionnaire HRRAS , which was composed in cooperation with a third-party human rights expert based on ILO standards.
+In September 2023, throughout its own operations, Bridgestone conducted a self-assessment questionnaire HRRAS, which was drafted in cooperation with a third-party human rights expert based on International Labor Organization (ILO) standards.

 Assessment Targets Completion Rate Assessment Items and Standards Type of Assessment Identified Issues and Follow-up Actions